dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 Now, we are ready to train the neural network on the training set.
 Using the loss, the optimizer, and the training batches, write a *training loop* that iterates through the batches and updates the model incrementally to minimize the loss.

-If you followed our previous implementation advice, your training batches will be integer tensors of shape (*B*, *N*+1) where *B* is the batch size and *N* is the number of previous tokens in a context window.
-The rightmost column corresponds to the tokens we are predicting.
-So while you are training, you will apply the model to the first *N* columns of the batch and compute the loss with respect to the rightmost column.
+If you followed our previous implementation advice, your training batches will be integer tensors of shape (*B*, *N*+1) where *B* is the batch size and *N* is the context window size; the first *N* columns correspond to the context windows and the last column the tokens we are predicting.
+So while you are training, you will apply the model to the first *N* columns of the batch and compute the loss with respect to the last column.

 <details>
 <summary><b>Hint</b>: A typical PyTorch training loop.</summary>